What is the best breast pump?

 A single breast pump has only one bottle attachment so you and expressing milk one breast at a time.
 This type of pump is for mums who use the pump infrequently (1-2 times a week) or frequently (1-2 times a day).
-The benefit of a single breast pump is that they are usually cheaper than the double pumps, and allows mums to have one hand free or feed baby on one side whilst pumping from the other.
-The downside is that a single pump takes longer to get a high volume of milk, so isn’t really suited to mums wanting high use of the pump (3-5 times a day) or who want to exclusively pump (6-12 times a day).
-The Medela Swing breast pump is an example of a top rated single breast pump
+The benefit of a single breast pump is that they are usually cheaper than the double pumps, and allows mums to have one hand free or feed baby on one side while pumping from the other.
+The downside is that a single pump takes longer to get a high volume of milk, so isn’t suited to mums wanting high use of the pump (3-5 times a day) or who want to exclusively pump (6-12 times a day).
+The Medela Swing breast pump is an example of a top-rated single breast pump

 Double Breast Pump

 A double pump means halving the time it takes expressing milk, saving you lots of time, and what new mum doesn’t like to the sound of that?
 A top grade double pump is needed by mums who are expressing more than 3 times a daily.
-Don’t buy a budget pump if you are planning on pumping more than this as it will be false economy as you’ll soon be buying a second pump when the motor packs up as it’s not equipt for high usage.
+Don’t buy a budget pump if you are planning on pumping more than this as it will be a false economy as you’ll soon be buying a second pump when the motor packs up as it’s not equipt for high usage.
 Finding the best breast pump for your needs is an investment for you and your family, especially if you plan on having more children in the future.